-- 15. Long-term access to wells on private lands (landowner turnover). - 16.
-Integration and usefulness of PGMN data to support QC programs (e.g. low water program, watershed report cards, etc.). - 17.
-Mandatory program costs have been offloaded to municipality due to lack of provincial funding.
+- 24. Long-term access to wells on private lands (landowner turnover). - 25.
+Integration and usefulness of PGMN data to support QC programs (e.g. low water program, watershed report cards, etc.).

 4.2.3 Integrated Water and Climate Station

 An assessment of the region's vulnerability to the impacts of climate change was completed, and the results of the assessment allowed the enhancement of QC's monitoring network.
 QC installed a provincially significant climate change monitoring station as well as four other local stations.